 Program Monitors receive a 70% discount off tuition of their designated class(es) in exchange for assisting instructors.
 The studio monitor needs to be dedicated to the class dates and fully understand the requirements before applying.
 Gage accepts monitor applications on a rolling basis for both online and in-person classes and workshops.
 Awarded monitors will receive an email with additional instructions for registering.
 To apply, please read the requirements below and fill out an application to be considered.

 Please fill out a Studio Monitor Application Form

-For anyone interested in one of our upcoming volunteer opportunities, please email our Volunteer Coordinator.
+For anyone interested in one of our upcoming volunteer opportunities, please email our Monitor Coordinator.

 Gage Academy of Art is always searching for experienced figure and portrait models.
 Models are essential at Gage Academy where drawing, painting, and sculpture relies on live models in the classroom.
 Gage is looking for models of all genders, ethnicities, ages, backgrounds, and sizes to enhance the learning experience and visual vocabulary.

 We consider and hire models as needed and on a rolling basis.
 We encourage interested models to fill out the Model Application to be considered for a future figure or portrait modeling positions at Gage.
 Only fully completed applications will be considered.